tulip-control/floras/docs/contributing.md

 # Contributing to FLORAS

-If you want to modify FLORAS or contribute, you can install it directly from source.
+If you want to modify floras or contribute, you can install it directly from source.
 We are using [pdm](https://pdm-project.org/en/latest/) to manage the dependencies.
 ```
 pip install pdm
 git clone https://github.com/tulip-control/floras.git